hevar/formulate/README.md

 - GraphQl Api created using AWS AppSync.
-- Please note that I gay out visited cards instead of adding transparency for visibility reasons.
+- Please note that I grayed out visited cards instead of adding transparency for visibility reasons.
 ____

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).